-The determination shall also be published in the West Lothian Courier and Linlithgow Journal & Gazette newspapers to notify the public and will be available to view at www.westlothian.gov.uk from 14 February 2019.
+The determination shall also be published in the West Lothian Courier and Linlithgow Journal & Gazette newspapers (on 14th & 15th May 2020 respectively), to notify the public and will be available on 14th May 2020 to view at www.westlothian.gov.uk from.
 A copy of the statutory notice is provided as Appendix 2.

-Signature: Craig McCorriston, Head of Planning, Economic Development & Regeneration Date: 27 March 2020
+Signature: Craig McCorriston, Head of Planning, Economic Development & Regeneration.
+Date: 8 May 2020